algolia/algoliasearch-magento/README.md

 ![Auto-completion](doc/auto-completion.gif)

-### Typo-tolerated full-text search
+### Typo-tolerant full-text search

-This extension is also able to replace the default full-text search engine handling typo-tolerance.
+This extension is replaces the default full-text search feature of your Magento instance providing you a typo-tolerant & relevant search experience.

 ![Full-text search](doc/fts.png)